lucas-krayacich/lucas-krayacich/README.md

 - 🌱 I’m currently studying Computer Engineering at Queens University
 - 💬 Im based out of Calgary, AB
 - 📫 Ive taken courses in Java, C++, C and Python
-- 💲 Ceritified in Microsoft Azure fundamentals and Blue Prism RPA
+- 💲 Ceritificates in Microsoft Azure, Blue Prism RPA, Python Machine Learning, and SQL
 - ⚡ Always interested in learning more